jawebada/libmbb/docs/HSM.md

 after the HSM has been intialised.
 The callback will be called whenever an event processing function calls `mhsm_start_timer`.

-The exisitng backends set this callback in their specific initialisation function.
+The existing backends set this callback in their specific initialisation function.